Igbo Highlife artists have done greatly to the entertainment sector, and as well promote the language and culture through music.

 Bright Chimezie: Born on the 1st of October 1960.
 His musical style is known as Zigima which was popular in the early 1980s.
 It is a mixture of traditional Nigerian music and Igbo highlife fused with chanted vocals.
 My favorite song of his is “Because of English”…(Onye nkuzi apịa m ụtarị oo!)

 Celestine Ukwu (1940-1977) born in Enugwu.
 His songs are philosophical.
-It pierced and soothe the broken souls.
+It pierced and shed the broken souls.
 “Ije enu” is my favorite.

 Mike Ejeagha: Born in Enugwu in 1932 is a Nigerian/Igbo folklorist.
 Akụkọ ifo/folklore is his method of singing.
 His first hit was in 1960.
 He sang “Onye ori ụtaba”, “ome ka agụ”, etc.